School Liaison Office

 Parents of children who already receive Early Intervention services should hand-carry a copy of the Individual Family Service Plan (IFSP) and most current evaluation reports to the new location.

-DoDEA Special Education:
+DoDEA Special Education

 In DoDEA's Community Strategic Plan, the vision statement, the mission statement and the guiding principles each embrace the notion that ALL students will be successful in our schools.
 Special educators work collaboratively with general educators and share the responsibility for ensuring that students with identified disabilities will meet with success.
 ALL students can learn when instruction is geared to their strengths and they are given sufficient opportunity to learn.

-Special education is specially designed instruction, support, and services provided to students with an identified disability requiring an individually designed instructional program to meet their unique learning needs.
+Special education is specially designed instruction, support, and services provided to students with an identified disability requiring an individually designed instructional program to meet their individual learning needs.
 The purpose of special education is to enable students to successfully develop to their fullest potential by providing a free appropriate public education in compliance with the Individuals with Disabilities Education Act (IDEA) as implemented by DoD Instruction 1342.12, "Provision of Early Intervention and Special Education Services to Eligible DoD Dependents."

 Call your relocation manager »